 4. Provide opportunities for students to work on collaborative projects where each student takes responsibility for an aspect of a larger group project.
-For example, atudents at St Michael’s College worked in groups to create an awesome space station.
-Each student was responsible for the design of a particular element of the space station and for making sure this element fitted with the overall design.
+For example, students at St Michael’s College worked in groups to create an awesome space station.
+Each student was responsible for the design of a particular element of the space station and for making sure this element fitted with the overall designs.

 5. Provide opportunities for students to work collaboratively on solving real-world problems.
-In this example from Stephen’s School, the students worked together to come up with one effective solution to help their teacher’s toddler, who has cerebral palsy.
+In this example from Stephen’s School, the students worked together to come up with an effective solution to help their teacher’s toddler, who has cerebral palsy.

 6. Set up design challenges where students work together on the same design.
 We’ve seen some great challenges where each student adds a new element to a design.
 Designs are ‘passed around’ until the end result has been contributed to by everyone in the group.